 - Make An Offer

-50 Ohm Coaxial Cable with SMA-Male and N-Male Connector is available in lengths of 3 ft to 100 ft.
-These Low-Loss Coaxial Extension Cables (50 Ohm) have SMA-Male connector on one end and an N-Male connector on the other end.
+50 Ohm Coaxial Cable with SMA-Male and N-Male Connector is available in lengths of 3 ft. to 100 ft.
+These Low-Loss Coaxial Extension Cables (50 Ohm) have SMA-Male connector on one end and a N-Male connector on other end.

 50 Ohm Coaxial Cable with SMA-Male and N-Male Connectors are used for LTE, 4G, 3G, ADS-B, GPS, HAM and RF Radio applications when connecting to a surge arrester or antenna.
 They serve as excellent jumper cables in various applications that include: